 Phil is the Firm’s expert advising on all aspects of Employment Law, Health and Safety at work and Personal Injury.
 Phil also represents major national manufacturing companies on a wide range of litigation and other business advice.

-Fellow of the Chartered Institute of Legal Executives - Joint Head of Wills & Probate
+Fellow of the Chartered Institute of Legal Executives - Head of Private Client - Attleborough

 Wenke gained her law degree at the University of East Anglia followed by further studies at the Chartered Institute of Legal Executives.
 She specialises in Wills, Probate, Powers of Attorney, Court of Protection work and elderly client issues.
 Wenke has trained as a dementia friend and is a Commissioner of Oaths.
 She is also an Associate Professional Member of The Solicitors for the Elderly and has previous experience as a property lawyer.